INTRODUCTION AND POLICY STATEMENT

-- Make online sessions and FAQs available to all employees on the AP intranet site
+- Develop further online sessions and FAQs available to all employees on the AP intranet site.

 - Review contractual clauses in all agreements with partners and suppliers to ensure additional obligations are in place with them.

-- Create more thorough due diligence reports for new and renewing suppliers.
+- Continue to carry out thorough due diligence reports for new and renewing suppliers.

 This statement has been approved by the Directors of Associated Press Television News Limited.